Lago Puelo National Park (Argentina)

 Lago Puelo National Park

 Lago Puelo National Park is located in Chubut province, Argentina, within the Patagonia forest ecoregion.
-It is situated between the foothills of Currumahuida and it borders Chile to the west.
+It is situated between the foothills of Currumahuida, and it borders Chile to the west.

 The characteristics of this natural reserve are unique in Patagonia.
-Due to its low elevation (only 200 m or some 650 ft), its geographical environment, and its geologic formation, Lago Puelo National Park is home to many endemic flora species and exhibits beautiful scenery and exceptional weather.
+Due to its low elevation (only 200 m or some 650 ft), geographical environment, and geologic formation, Lago Puelo National Park is home to many endemic flora species and exhibits beautiful scenery and exceptional weather.

 Mean temperatures range from 5 °C (41.0 °F) in winter to 17 °C (62.6 °F) in summer.
 Mean annual precipitation is around 1,400 mm (55 in), most concentrated between May and August.
 Occasionally, snowfall can occur during the coldest months.

 The mountainous zone where Lago Puelo National Park lies were modified by the action of glaciers, which created many rivers and lakes, including the one (Puelo Lake) that gives the park its name.

 The region's rivers show high levels of glacier sediment (silt), which gives Lago Puelo its blue color.
 The lake empties into the Pacific Ocean via the Puelo River, impressively framed by Mount Tres Picos and Mount Vanguardia.

 Lago Puelo National Park is in a transition zone between the Andean Patagonian forest and Valdivian temperate forest ecoregions.

 Some of the park's flora that belong to the Valdivian temperate forests include the avellano, the tique, the lingue, and the ulmo.
 It also includes the ciprés de la cordillera, the coihue, the lenga, the radal and the arrayán.
 In addition, the rosa mosqueta is an exotic plant.